galsang/BIMPM-pytorch/README.md

 | **Re-implementation** 			| **87.0** |
 | Baseline from the paper (Single BiMPM)     	|  88.17   |

+Note: I could not observe some gain from character embeddings.
+The implementation for the character embedding might be too naive to improve the performance.

 ## Development Environment
 - OS: Ubuntu 16.04 LTS (64bit)